Cleveland Brown: Creation

 Cleveland was officially written out of Family Guy during Season 8 before The Cleveland Show was broadcast; however, it had been hinted that he might come back for a visit in the future, including the episode "Something, Something, Something, Dark Side", although fantasies and film parodies are generally accepted as non-canon Family Guy episodes.
 He appeared in a cameo in "Spies Reminiscent of Us", in which he dealt with the indignity of having his new house wrecked in the same fashion as his old one in Quahog, as well as appearing in the season 8 episode "The Splendid Source", where he joins the gang on a road trip to find the source of a dirty joke Chris Griffin told at school.
 In the Family Guy episode "Life of Brian", Cleveland and Donna are seen mourning over Brian's (now undone) death.
 Again he appears for a full episode in season 10, "Cool Hand Peter" where he, Peter, Joe, and Quagmire go on a road trip to Louisiana together.
 Cleveland makes yet another short appearance in season 8, Episode 13 "Go Stewie Go", where Cleveland appears in the Griffins' house along with other characters just to investigate Meg's normal boyfriend.
 Another idea had been that Peter Griffin and possibly other Family Guy characters would be traveling in the South and make a guest appearance on The Cleveland Show.

-Additionally, Cleveland appeared at the end of the American Dad! episode "Hurricane!", which was part of a crossover storyline with Family Guy and The Cleveland Show.The Cleveland Show aired its last episode on May 13, 2013, and was cancelled on July 16.
+Additionally, Cleveland appeared at the end of the American Dad! episode "Hurricane!", which was part of a crossover storyline with Family Guy and The Cleveland Show called Night of the Hurricane.

+Cleveland and his family appeared in The Simpsons episode "Homerland", as guests into the season 25 premiere.
+They were denied admission at first, but the bouncer then changes his mind and lets them in.
+Homer is not let into the premiere.The Cleveland Show aired its last episode on May 13, 2013, and was cancelled on July 16.
 On the same day, Seth MacFarlane revealed that Cleveland would return to Family Guy during the 12th season in the episode "He's Bla-ack!".
 In that episode, Peter, Quagmire, and Joe mock The Cleveland Show, but still accept him back into their group of friends.
 Lois and Donna have an argument about parenting which ends with the two women forbidding their husbands to be friends with each other anymore.
 However the fight is eventually resolved and Peter and Cleveland can be friends again.
 Cleveland replaces Mort Goldman in the opening credits soon after the episode on-wards.